oddkiva/sara/README.md

 Why yet another library?
 ------------------------

-I have written DO-CV during my PhD at the [IMAGINE lab](http://imagine.enpc.fr/) in [Ecole des Ponts, ParisTech](http://www.enpc.fr).
+I have written *Sara* (previously *DO-CV*) during my PhD at the [IMAGINE lab](http://imagine.enpc.fr/) in [Ecole des Ponts, ParisTech](http://www.enpc.fr).

-Historically, I started writing DO-CV before openCV came up with a new C++ API.
+Historically, I started writing *Sara* before *openCV* came up with a new C++ API.
-I used openCV for the first time during my research internship at Siemens.
+I used *openCV* for the first time during my research internship at Siemens.
 That was in 2008 (quite some time, now that I think of it!).
 I was very frustrated with it.
 After a while, I started writing the library as a hobby to have a more easy-to-use library and also to gain a better mastery of the C++ language.

-Today openCV has evolved a lot.
-Despite that, openCV has yet to convince me to use it, API-wise.
-Another reason is that I also want to keep my library alive.
+Now, the library keeps evolving and can be reused for serious applications in the industry.

+Today openCV has evolved a lot but I still don't like its API, e.g.
+``cv::Ptr<T>``.
+And most importantly, I love to keep my library alive.

 Build the libraries